luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ## Experimental results

 After the removal of outliers, the results can be seen illustrated below.
 Each figure compares Zoom and Microsoft Teams under the specified feature ON vs OFF conditions.
 The violin plots show the full distribution of the measurements across the 30 runs, while the embedded box plots indicate the mean and interquartile range.
-Finally, the dashed horizontal line represents the mean value.

 ### Power and EDP Comparison for camera on vs camera off